 Assistant U.S. Attorney Christopher LaVigne questioned Whitman about conversations he had with Khan in 2008, in which he tried to persuade her to contact Bhalla for additional tips on earnings at Polycom, a maker of video-conferencing equipment.
 Khan, who testified earlier in the trial, said Whitman often “hounded” her to get information from Bhalla.

-Whitman is charged with trading on illegal inside information about Polycom, Google Inc. (GOOG) and Marvell Technology Group Ltd. (MRVL) He claims his trades were based on legitimate research on the companies, not illicit tips.
+Whitman is charged with trading on illegal inside information about Polycom, Google Inc. (GOOG:US) and Marvell Technology Group Ltd. (MRVL:US) He claims his trades were based on legitimate research on the companies, not illicit tips.
 If convicted, he faces as long as five years in prison on each conspiracy charge and 20 years on each securities fraud charge.